crymimi98/week2ResearchRepoDemo/reflections/reflectiveJournal.md

  I want to learn JavaScript.
 So I can finally get the jokes on reddit in r/ProgrammerHumor, and also because I think it would help me create web content.

 ### What is something kind that someone has done for you?
  One time someone held the elevator door for me to get on.
 Usually people just go.
+But in personal life, my friend got me sushi when I was sad.

 ### If you were describing programming to someone who knows nothing about it, what would you say?
 Programming is when you ask the computer to do something but you have to figure out how to ask it in the way it wants to be asked.